fxkuehl/mantis/buildguide.md

 >![Tools](./assets/build-guide/tools.jpg)

-You will need the following tools:
+You will need the following tools and materials:

 - Soldering iron (ideally digitally temperature controlled)
 - Solder (I prefer lead-free solder, but leaded solder is easier to work with especially for soldering temperature-sensitive RGB LEDs)